 First I want to start with a cartoon drawn by Jim C. Hines:

 The man who created the above cartoon is perhaps most famous for images he has posted of himself in the poses that grace the covers of fantasy novels.
 He discussed the female poses here and the male poses here.
 He also has a roundup of all his posts on the topic here.
 His commentary is fascinating, especially his discussion of female poses versus male poses.
-Here are some examples of his pictures:

 Next, a couple of months ago, Hines wrote a fascinating post on “sexism and kick-butt heroines.”
 Here is an excerpt: